-Olivera Medenica CIPP/CIPM is an equity partner at Dunnington Bartholow & Miller LLP, and is a member of its intellectual property, privacy, advertising, art and fashion law, international, and litigation and arbitration practice groups.
+Olivera Medenica CIPP/CIPM is an equity partner at Dunnington Bartholow & Miller LLP, and is a member of its intellectual property, privacy, advertising, art and fashion law, international, litigation and arbitration and France desk practice groups.
 Olivera is also a member of Dunnington’s Executive Committee, chairs its Trademark Practice Group, Privacy Practice Group as well as its Diversity Committee.

 Olivera started her legal career with a federal clerkship at the U.S. Court of International Trade.
 For the past 20 years, Olivera has led litigation teams as first chair in state and federal courts, in both New York and New Jersey (admitted in both), and in arbitration and mediation proceedings.
 Matters that she has handled include, but are not limited to matters involving New York banking laws, shareholder disputes, defamation, fraud, breach of contract, and business torts.